gatsbyjs/gatsby/docs/docs/static-query.md

 Gatsby v2 introduces `StaticQuery`, a new API that allows components to retrieve data via GraphQL query.

+In this guide, we'll walk through an example using `StaticQuery`, and discuss [the difference between a StaticQuery and a page query](/static-query/#how-staticquery-differs-from-page-query).

 ## Basic example

 We'll create a new `Header` component located at `src/components/header.js`: